 Displays ULOG files for the target master machine.
 You can also use this application to display ULOG files on a managed non-master machine running the Tuxedo SPI software.
-The Show ULOG application reads the EDITOR environment variable setting on the OVO management server and displays the ULOG messages in the editor.
+The Show ULOG application reads the EDITOR environment variable setting on the managed node and displays the ULOG messages in the editor.